kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 How likely are they to have an emergency fund?

 # Steps for data

-1)  Decide how to parse out the independent variables (answers range from 1-7 and 1-10).
-So I can do 1-2 = Low 3-5 = Moderate 6-7 = High

-8-10 = High 4-7 = Moderate 1-3 = Low

-2)  Find out what regressions I can do with my one (1) independent variable and four (4) dependent variables

-3)  Prep data to be regressed

 4)  Make sure Interactions can be regresses as well